Stochastic Robustness Interval for Motion Planning with Signal Temporal Logic: Introduction

 Consider the following mission for the robot in Fig. \ref{fig:form4}: \textit{ Go to the charger in the next 10 minutes.
 But, if you traverse a puddle of water, stay away from the charger until you dry off on the carpet within 3 minutes}.
-Such a specification is easily captured in STL.
+Such a specification is easily captured in STL ($\varphi_3$ in \eqref{formeq:3}).
 Two sample trajectories of an uncertain robot are shown in Fig. \ref{fig:form4}, where the ellipses represent the 90\% confidence contours around the nominal trajectories.
 Here, both trajectories appear to satisfy the temporal aspects of the specification.
 However, their spatial robustness is different with regards to their uncertainty.
-Note that, even though the nominal component of Trajectory 2 gets to the charger without passing through the water puddle, its uncertainty ellipses overlap with the puddle and walls, making the it less robust than Trajectory 1 with respect to the task.
+Note that, even though the nominal component of Trajectory 2 gets to the charger without passing through the water puddle, its uncertainty ellipses overlap with the puddle and walls, making it less robust than Trajectory 1 with respect to the task.
 A capable motion planner must be able to reason about the robustness of these trajectories with respect to both temporal and spatial aspects of the STL task algorithmically.

-Much of the literature for control synthesis for STL specifications have been focused on deterministic systems.
+Much of the literature for control synthesis for STL specifications has been focused on deterministic systems.
 Success has been found using optimization-based techniques \cite{raman2014,raman2015reactive,OPTSTL1,OPTSTL2}, control barrier function approaches \cite{CBFSTL}, and sampling-based methods \cite{vasile2017sampling,CDCPaper}.
 The sampling-based approaches are particularly suitable for robotics applications given their efficiency and scalability.
-None of those methods, however, accounts for stochasticity in the robot's dynamics.
+None of those methods, however, account for stochasticity in the robot's dynamics.

-For systems under uncertainty with STL specifications, recent works propose methods for chance-constrained optimization \cite{C2TL, farahani2018shrinking, PrSTLBelta, PrSTLSadigh}.
-Work \cite{C2TL} specifically first defines a new logic based on STL, called Chance-Constrained TL (C2TL), and then synthesizes optimal controllers for C2TL specifications for systems with perception uncertainty.
-Work \cite{farahani2018shrinking} reasons about the probability of obtaining a positive deterministic robustness to synthesize controllers for discrete-time systems in a chance-constrained formulation.
-However, all of these approaches require discrete-time trajectories and they do not quantify the robustness of stochastic trajectories.